candlebrae/MultiChat/README.md

 # MultiChat
 A simple, personal chat program that runs on a single computer.
 No Internet, just you.

+!!
+For existing users: the prompt_toolkit library is now a required dependency.
+If you're using MultiChat as a script (ending in .py), please make sure that you install this! !!

 ## Simple and Local
 MultiChat was created with ease of use in mind.
 You add a few users of your choice to the session, and specify the name of the chat log.
 After that, it's a  chat application that's simple to use.
 Type a number to change who's talking, and ``/quit`` to quit.
 Hit enter to send messages.